Get insider access

 Adobe RGB in ICtCp

-What it is: How much of the Adobe RGB color gamut a monitor can display at different brightness levels.
+What it is: How much of the Adobe RGB colorspace a monitor can display at different luminosity levels, normalized to the monitor's peak brightness.

 When it matters: Professional media creation.